The Growing Need for Information Literacy

 Browse AIIM.org for great articles explaining the industry.
 Relevant courses are available on LinkedIn Learning, such as this course on Information Literacy.
 I also highly recommend AIIM's Certificate of Specialization in "Intelligent Information Management Essentials."
 In this learning pathway in AIIM's online learning library, you'll learn how to:

-• Create and Capture Information
+- Create and Capture Information

-• Extract Intelligence from Information
+- Extract Intelligence from Information

-• Digitalize Information-Intensive Processes
+- Digitalize Information-Intensive Processes

-• Automate Governance and Compliance
+- Automate Governance and Compliance

-• Implement an Information Management Solution
+- Implement an Information Management Solution

 AIIM+ Pro members can access this pathway and other courses as part of their membership.
 All AIIM members can download a complimentary copy of the Certified Information Professional Study Guide.
 This study guide can help prepare you for the CIP exam, but it also clearly maps out the fundamentals of the information lifecycle and is a great resource on its own.

-If you are interested in improving the information literacy of your team, learn more about our team membership options
+If you are interested in improving the information literacy of your team, learn more about our team membership options.

 About Tori Miller Liu

 Tori Miller Liu, MBA, FASAE, CAE, CIP is the President & CEO of the Association for Intelligent Information Management.
 She is an experienced association executive, technology leader, speaker, and facilitator.
-Previously, she served as the Chief Information Officer of the American Speech-Language-Hearing Association (ASHA) and has 16+ years of experience in association management.
-Tori is a former member of the ASAE Technology Professional Advisory Council and a founding Board Member of Association Women Technology Champions.
+Previously, she served as the Chief Information Officer of the American Speech-Language-Hearing Association (ASHA) and been working in association management since 2006.
+Tori is a current member of the ASAE Executive Management Advisory Council and AI Coalition.
+She is a former member of the ASAE Technology Professional Advisory Council and a former Board Member of Association Women Technology Champions.
 She was named a 2020 Association Trends Young & Aspiring Professional and 2021 Association Forum Forty under 40 award recipient.
 She is also an alumna of the ASAE NextGen program.
 She is a Certified Association Executive and holds an MBA from George Washington University.
 In 2023, Tori was named as a Fellow of the American Society of Association Executives (ASAE).